mathjax/MathJax-docs/basic/community.rst

 Before you create a new issue, however, please search the issues to see if it has already been reported.
 You could also be using an outdated version of MathJax, so be sure to :ref:`upgrade your copy
-<getting-mathjax-git>` to verify that the problem persists in the
+<mathjax-git>` to verify that the problem persists in the
 latest version.

 See the section on `Reporting Issues <reporting-issues>`_ for more